Penguin Ridge Traverse

 Treeline is at about 2500', where you are rewarded with views of Alyeska, Turnagain Arm, and several glaciers.
 Continue up what is now tundra to the top of the ridge, and again you are rewarded with views of Penguin Creek Valley and the Bird Peaks.
 Head east along the ridge to summit Gentoo Peak, which is #107 of the 120 Chugach State Park Peaks.
 From there, head back west towards where you'll summit Chinstrap Peak (#117), Crested Peak (#119), Adelie Point (#116) and Penguin Peak (#102).

 On a normal-to-high snow year, there will be snow fields near the ridgeline that are a great source to restock water supplies.
 There is also a tarn just below Gentoo Peak on the far east end of the ridge that would be good for water as well as a quick, refreshing dip.
 Be sure to carry a form of water purification if you plan to use these water sources.

 Care should be taken after Adelie Point as the ridge becomes more narrow and turns from tundra to rock.
 Rock quality is very poor here, as is the case with much of the Chugach.
 While this section does have some exposure, a fall will most likely occur due to crumbling rock and rock slides.
-This type of fall may result in bruising or abrasions, but there is a low likelihood that a more serious injury will occur.
-However, it is possible to sustain a serious injury in this section so please evaluate it carefully.
+This type of fall will likely result in bruising or abrasions, but there has been a serious injury sustained in this section so please evaluate it carefully.